'Pad Man' faces 'Terminator' in Sri Lanka vote fight - Journal du Cameroun

 – Big brother boost –

-Premadasa was referring to accusations that Gotabhaya led death squads during his brother Mahinda’s decade in power up to 2015.
+Premadasa was referring to accusations that Gotabhaya led death squads operating from vans during his brother Mahinda’s decade in power up to 2015.

 He denies that he was the architect of what is known as “white van abductions”, when dozens of opponents were abducted never to be found again.